liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 ![Note](../../images/tip.png) **Note:** Prior to Liferay 6.0 SP2 (6.0.12), the
 rich text area was rendered as an `<iframe>`.
-But due to incompatibilities with IE, the rich text area HTML markup is now  rendered "inline" with the portal page.
+But due to incompatibilities with IE, the rich text area HTML markup is now  rendered inline with the portal page.
 Liferay Faces Portal automatically detects the version of Liferay and renders the rich text area accordingly.
-However, if you using Liferay 6.0 (6.0.10) or Liferay 6.0 SP1 (6.0.11) and have received an "inline" patch from Liferay Support, then you'll need to add the following context parameter to the portlet's `WEB-INF/web.xml` descriptor:
+However, if you are using Liferay 6.0 (6.0.10) or Liferay 6.0 SP1 (6.0.11) and have received an inline patch from Liferay Support, then you'll need to add the following context parameter to the portlet's `WEB-INF/web.xml` descriptor: